gephi/gephi-documentation/gephi-desktop/docs/Plugins/Preview_renderer.md

 ## Introduction

-Preview is a highly customizable module and plug-ins can implements new renderers to display additional elements on screen, for instance hulls for groups.
+Preview is a highly customizable module and plug-ins can implement new renderers to display additional elements on screen, for instance hulls for groups.
 It's also possible to overwrite existing renderers and replace node or edge aspect.

-Please look at [[Plugin Quick Start]] to know how to create a new Netbeans Module.
-When you have your plugin module, that we will call **MyRenderer**, you can start this tutorial.
+Create a new plugin module, that we will call **MyRenderer**, you can start this tutorial.

 **One can find renderers examples in the [PreviewPlugin](https://github.com/gephi/gephi/tree/master/modules/PreviewPlugin) module.**

 ### How renderers work

-Renderers describe how a particular item is rendered and has the code to dray on a rendering target (Processing, SVG or PDF).
+Renderers describe how a particular item is rendered and has the code to dray on a rendering target (Java2D, SVG or PDF).
 Items are for example the node or edges of the graph and are given to renderers to be drawn.
-Each item (e.g. node, edge) should have it's renderer.
+Each item (e.g. node, edge) should have its renderer.

-Rendering is a three-steps process:
+Rendering is a four-steps process:

 1. First the `preProcess()` method is called on all renderers to let them initialize additional attributes for their items.
 The best example is the edge renderer which will initialize the source and target position in the `EdgeItem` object during this phase.
 In general the `preProcess()` method is the best for complex algorithms or gathering data from other items.
 Note that the `preProcess()` method is called only once per refresh, unlike `render()` which is called many times.
 2. The `isRendererForitem()` is then used to determine which renderer should be used to render an item.
-The method provides an access to the preview properties.
+The method provides access to the preview properties.
 For instance, if the properties says the edge display is disabled, the edge renderer should return false for every item.
 Note that nothing avoids several renderer to returns true for the same item.
 3. The `render()` method is finally called for every item which the renderer returned `true` at `isRendererForitem()`.
 It receives the properties and the render target.
 It uses the item attributes and properties to determine item aspects and the render target to obtain the canvas.
+4. Finally, the `postProcess()` method is called once for each renderer.
+It can be used to finalize the rendering, for instance to add legends or other global elements.

 If you want to create your own `Item` look at [[HowTo add a preview item]]